 - Candy treasure hunting (similar to egg hunting on Easter)

 - Decorating edible treats like Halloween cupcakes or cookies

 Helping You and Your Child

 We understand that you’d do anything to keep your child safe and happy.
 That’s why we hope that our tips will help you keep Halloween fun and not too scary.
-If you’d like some additional guidance or information on how to create a fun Halloween experience, then contact our licensed mental health counselors and psychologists in Tampa, for your free 10-minute consultation today.
+If you’d like some additional guidance or information on how to create a fun Halloween experience, then contact our licensed psychologists in Tampa, for your free 10-minute consultation today.
 Read our reviews online to see how we helped others.